 Windows Network Diagnostic tool

-will run to check to see any issues, close this window.Now disable the public network for the server by right clicking on the adapter with name Ethernet
+Now disable the public network for the server by right-clicking on the adapter with the name Ethernet

-and then click disable
+and then clicking disable

 .

-To check if the private IP address is configured properly, right click Start Menu
+To check if the private IP address is configured properly, right-click Start Menu

 , then click Command Prompt